Roberto919/abx_answers/README.md

         - Top 2 product: {"Name": "Wonder 100pct con Ajonjoli 567g MTA WON 35145", "Producto_ID": 35145, "Demand value (in selected agency and client sample)": 1.90 million pesos, "Participation (in selected agency and client sample)": 4.2%}
         - Top 3 product: {"Name": "Tortillinas 22p 570g MTA TR 48996", "Producto_ID": 48996, "Demand value (in selected agency and client sample)": 1.90 million pesos, "Participation (in selected agency and client sample)": 4.1%}
 6. Flowchart of algorithm steps
+    1. Cleaning and enhancing initial data
+    2. Identify the most important agency in terms of sales
+    3. Identify sample of clients that represent 80% of the sales for the selected agency
+    4. Find the top 3 most sold products in the selected agency and client sample
+    5. Eliminate irrelevant features in the training data and filter to focus only on identified top products
+    6. Prepare training data based on each features characteristics (e.g. categorical -> OHE; numerical -> standard scaler)
+    7. Select a model for the regression prediction and a set of parameters for the grid search
+    8. Train model with every combination of parameters and using cross validation
+    9. Select model with the best accuracy score
+    10. Use selected model to make prediction over the test data

 ## Files used
 - cliente_tabla.csv (ID feature: Cliente_ID)